Russia's financial crisis may bury Putin's Eurasian dream

 The Kremlin saw Ukraine, the third biggest economy behind Kazakhstan and Russia in the Commonwealth of Independent States, a loose grouping of 11 former Soviet republics, as a vital member of the new union.

-But after Crimea was annexed by Russia in March last year and Moscow supported separatists in eastern Ukraine, the country's central bank chief, Valeriia Gontareva, summed up Kiev's position towards Moscow.
+But after Crimea was annexed by Russia in March last year and Moscow supported separatists in eastern Ukraine, the country's central bank chief, Valeriia Gontareva, summed up Kiev's position toward Moscow.

 "As a person I am really happy about what's happening with the Russian rouble," she said in December.
 "But as a central bank head it can't make me happy, as Russia remains an important trade partner."